 Use Managed Disks to prevent disk I/O throttling

 Advisor will identify virtual machines that belong to a storage account that is reaching its scalability target.
-This makes it susceptible to I/O throttling.
-Advisor will recommend that these virtual machines use Managed Disks to prevent performance degradation.
+This condition makes those VMs susceptible to I/O throttling.
+Advisor will recommend that they use Managed Disks to prevent performance degradation.

 Improve the performance and reliability of virtual machine disks by using Premium Storage